Abdulkader-Safi/vanila_ts_spa/README.md

 You define routes using the `Router` class.
 Each route maps a path to an async component.

+The router automatically intercepts all internal links (starting with `/`) and handles navigation without page reloads.

 ```ts
 import { Router } from "./Core/Router";
 import { View } from "./Core/View";